jpratt51/garmin-cycling-gsheets-sync/README.md

 ```
 * On GitHub:

-    - Create a new repository called "garmin-gsheets-run-sync"
+    - Create a new repository called "garmin-gsheets-cycling-sync"
     - Follow GitHub's instructions to push:

 * Add GitHub Secrets